them-es/Billy/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Removed iframe PDF viewer: Use WP native wp-block-file__embed instead
+* Add PDF preview before post content
+* Don't make pre-header sticky
+* Invoices: Check if required meta data is missing (e.g. after an import) and provide a (hidden) tool to regenerate the meta data on all posts based on the current invoice number

 = 1.3.4 =
 * Numeric invoice numbers
 * Autoincrement invoice number function has been rewritten using get_previous_post()